adelberteng/cj_converter/README.md

 ## Overview
 ---
-This tool will take csv file path, read data from csv format, convert it to JSON format, and save into a assign path.
-The JSON file is contains an array of JSON objects, one CSV line corresponds to one JSON object.
+This tool will take csv or json file path, read data from specify format, convert it to another format, and save into a assign path.

 ## Requirements
 ---